Tere-Parra/Molecular-Docking-pipeline-Deleting-toxic-compounds.-/README.md

 ```
 Keep in mind that: You need to specify the receptor or protein file in your conf.txt configuration file.
 In the conf.txt file, there should be a line that specifies the receptor (as in the example)

+## STEP 4 RESULTS OF DOCKING ANALYSIS

+The results of the coupling of the enzyme with the two dyes studied by Autodock Vina were visualized through the Discovery Studio 2021 platform.
+These results were evaluated considering three important points:

+i)	The interacting residues of each pose contain any of the residues marked in the alignment.

+ii)	 The affinity energy

+iii)	 The type of interactions that the residues present with the molecules.
+Therefore, the selected poses have at least one of the residues marked by multiple alignments, stable binding energy, and present the highest amount of hydrogen bonds between the complex enzyme-ligand.